nickarms/100-days-of-code/r1-log.md

 ### R1D51
 Can't overstate how good it feels to be making progress again, albeit on basic JQuery.
 If I'm going to do any actual work in this space I'm going to need a solid understanding of it so better buck up. https://twitter.com/sirnixalot/status/968754324280086528

+### R1D52
+Continuing with JQuery animation stuff.
+Really cool and feels good to be making forward progress and it's already making more sense how I'm gonna stich the API stuff to the clicky stuff so feeling encouraged! https://twitter.com/sirnixalot/status/969794912286736385